CyberFlameGO/svnpython/Doc/library/warnings.rst

    message; if *line* is not supplied, :func:`showwarning` will try to read the line specified by *filename* and *lineno*.

-   .. versionchanged:: 2.6
-      Added the *line* argument.
-Implementations that lack the new argument will trigger a :exc:`DeprecationWarning`.

 .. function:: formatwarning(message, category, filename, lineno[, line])